 Pure water has a pH of 7.
 An acid has a pH less than 7.
 A base (alkaline) has a pH greater than 7.

-How a pH electrode works.
-The glass in a pH electrode attracts hydrogen ions.
-A simple explanation of what happens is that all of the positively charged hydrogen ions create a sizable positive charge around the electrode.
-The reference electrode is in neutral pH so, between the two electrodes, there is a charge imbalance.
-It is that charge imbalance that gets measured.
-Unlike chlorine analyzers that measure current, pH requires measuring voltage.
-That requires a voltmeter.
-Much of the operation of a pH analyzer is that of a voltmeter.
+The sensor measures a voltage proportional to the ion concentration of Hydrogen in the water.
+The glass in the pH electrode attracts Hydrogen ions.
+The reference electrode is in neutral pH solution.
+Between the two electrodes, there is a charge imbalance.
+That charge imbalance gets measured.
+Unlike Chlorine analyzers that measure current, pH requires measuring voltage.
+In a sense, much of the operation of a pH analyzer is that of a voltmeter.
+(The rest is display and various outputs.)

 Three components of the pH sensor are designed with specific functions: